shikhapakhide/the-lift-saga/5_chasm.md

 "Riddhima will click pictures of the stalker."

-"First day: Riddhima will only accompany Krittika.No action will be performed.
+"First day: Riddhima will only accompany Krittika.
+No action will be performed.
 Second Day: His picture will be clicked."

 "Further steps to be decided by stalker's actions."